Medical Negligence Solicitors and Lawyers Australia

 Do I want my complaint noted so as to prevent similar accidents?

 There are strict time limits which apply to all compensation claims in Australia.
 Failure to bring an action within the required time period means that you will lose your right to compensation.
+If you wish to find out whether you can sue a doctor or sue a hospital, call our legal helpline for assistance.

 FOR OBLIGATION-FREE LEGAL ADVICE PLEASE COMPLETE THE CONTACT FORM